Blair17/Interferometry_Phase_Analysis/README.txt

 Python analysis scripts for data produced by a Michelson interferometer.
-Images or videos of interference fringes are analysed using several different methods, with the ultimate goal of detecting the phase shift introduced by a phase-modulating device to the second signal.
+Images or videos of interference fringes are analysed using several different methods, with the ultimate goal of detecting the phase shift introduced by a phase-modulating device.

 ### Peak Fitting ###